microsoft/MPPC23-Power-Apps/lab1/README.md

     ![Power apps home page](assets/power-apps-home-page.png)

-## Task 2: Create a GitHub account (Optional)
+## Task 2: Create a GitHub account

 For this workshop, we are going to be using GitHub.
-If you already have a GitHub account, you can skip this task.

 1. Go to the [GitHub](https://github.com) website
 1. Click on **Sign up** on the top right corner